Menu Search

 1. Mama Said Knock You Out (1990)

-The song uses samples from James Brown’s “Funky Drummer,” the Chicago Gangsters’ “Gangster Boogie,” Sly & The Family Stone’s “Trip to Your Heart” the drum break from Digital Underground’s “The Humpty Dance”, and LL Cool J’s own “Rock the Bells”.
+Featuring elements from James Brown’s “Funky Drummer,” the Chicago Gangsters’ “Gangster Boogie,” Sly & The Family Stone’s “Trip to Your Heart,” Digital Underground’s “The Humpty Dance,” and even LL’s own “Rock the Bells,” the song is a masterclass in sampling and production.

 Written by